-Prepare for the American Citizenship Test with Transparent Language Online Posted by Transparent Language on Apr 16, 2018 in Language News, libraries, Product Announcements
+Prepare for the American Citizenship Test with Transparent Language Online Posted by Transparent Language on Apr 16, 2018 in For Learners, For Libraries, Learning Material Updates

 The United States has a long history of welcoming people from other countries and cultures.
 But before they can be welcomed officially in the form of citizenship, newcomers must pass the test.